The Academy was saddened to learn of the passing of one of its Fellows, Dame Elizabeth Taylor.

 She was much married, twice to Richard Burton during the 60s and 70s, but it says something for the quality of her work that this biographical detail is a footnote rather than a headline.
 Born in London to American parents, she left for the US on the outbreak of war and began acting professionally while still a child.

-After roles in films like Lassie Come Home (1943), she scored a breakout hit with National Velvet (1944).
-The leap from juvenile to adult roles was accomplished via popular family comedies Like With Father (1947) and Father of the Bride (1950) into more complex, sensual territory with George Stevens’ A Place In The Sun (1951).
+After roles in films like (1943), she scored a breakout hit with (1944).
+The leap from juvenile to adult roles was accomplished via popular family comedies (1947) and (1950) into more complex, sensual territory with George Stevens’ (1951).

 Her beauty enhanced many Technicolor adventures during this decade, but her talent made her name bigger still.
-She reunited with Stevens for James Dean’s last film, Giant (1956), starred opposite Paul Newman in Cat On A Hot Tin Roof (1958) – for which she was BAFTA-nominated – and won her first Oscar playing a high class call girl in BUtterfield 8 (1960).
+She reunited with Stevens for James Dean’s last film, (1956), starred opposite Paul Newman in (1958) – for which she was BAFTA-nominated – and won her first Oscar playing a high class call girl in (1960).

-She was Cleopatra (1963), and while the film endured a troubled production it was here that she met the love of her life, Burton.
-They worked together several more times, most notably on Who’s Afraid Of Virginia Woolf?
-(1966) – winning a BAFTA and another Oscar – and The Taming Of The Shrew (1967).
+She was (1963), and while the film endured a troubled production it was here that she met the love of her life, Burton.
+They worked together several more times, most notably on (1966) – winning a BAFTA and another Oscar – and (1967).

 She remained a star in demand, a throwback to an earlier generation of Hollywood glamour, yet still seemed young and vital into her later years.
 A BAFTA Fellow since 1999, she was named Dame Commander of the British Empire the following year.